pulumi/pulumi-hugo/themes/default/content/blog/azure-container-solutions/index.md

 Azure App Service has many integrations with Azure.
 As an example, if you need to add a CDN to your web service, it’s extremely straightforward to do so with Azure CDN.

 This tight integration with Azure’s many other services makes it likely to meet the needs of your application and extend it as needed, introducing common architecture components like message queues and databases.
+This is particularly useful when it comes to the integration with Azure's networking model.
+You can run an Azure App Service inside an [Azure Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) which is extremely useful in many scenarios where network separation is needed, like enterprise applications.

 #### Scaling & Availability

 Azure App Service has a myriad of available scaling capabilities built out of the box.
 Not only can you scale the actual container you’ve deployed (while also simultaneously placing pricing caps on your service) but you can also scale related resources if necessary, which fits well with the tight integration we mentioned previously.

-App service scaling for your container can either scale up (ie: increase the amount of resources associated with your container) or scale out (ie: have more containers behind your load balancer).
+App service scaling for your container can either scale up (i.e., increase the amount of resources associated with your container) or scale out (ie: have more containers behind your load balancer).

 This flexibility in scaling means you can be safe to assume your application will meet spiking traffic requirements and service your users’ needs.